-If a person you love has recently attended a rehab program — or they’re still there — you might be worrying about how to help someone stay sober after rehab.
+If a person you love has recently attended a rehab treatment program — or they’re still there — you might be worrying about how to help someone stay sober after rehab.
 There’s nothing to worry about at all.
 The fact that you’re there for them when they get out is endlessly positive and useful.
 There are some things you can do to support them in their recovery efforts and help them minimize unhelpful thoughts and feelings.
-First, it’s crucial that you ensure they get access to the continuing care that’s available to them from the doctors and counsellors they have worked with throughout their recovery.
+First, it’s crucial that you ensure they get access to the continuing care that’s available to them from the doctors and counselors they have worked with throughout their addiction recovery.
 Then, think about the small ways you can encourage positive and constructive behavior.

 How to Help Someone Stay Sober After Rehab

 When someone first comes out of rehab, it’ll almost feel like they’re stepping into a new world.
 They’ll be more alert and understandably nervous about the profound changes that have taken place.

 While it’s essential to be as positive as possible, try to help them face up to negative feelings as well.
 Open communication and a loving environment are two great ingredients for a successful recovery.

 Reconnect With Referring Doctors

 Addiction is a chronic disease, which means it requires intensive, ongoing care — even after the worst symptoms are under control.
 For the best chance of long-term sobriety, suggest that your loved one reconnects with the doctor or counselor who referred them.
 This gives the doctor a complete picture of the scenario and closes the cycle from starting a substance abuse treatment plan to finishing it.

 Encourage Them to Go Attend AA or NA Meetings